 What advice do you have for other women who want to start their own online business?

 Start with what comes naturally to you.
 When I started my first online business, I shied away from the “tech stuff”, even though it was clearly one of my strengths, because I wanted to have a business I was passionate about.
 As it turns out, what is easy for you and naturally fun, tends to be what other people are willing to pay you for.

 My other piece of advice would be to be willing to invest in your own education, in putting yourself in the right groups and situations, and really going for it.

 What are you currently working on?

-My team and I are super excited about our next release of our AccessAlly membership plugin, for both Infusionsoft and Ontraport.
-It’s the perfect solution for anyone who is creating online courses or membership sites, and who has an eye for user experience and design.
+My team and I are super excited about the next release of our AccessAlly membership plugin for both Infusionsoft and Ontraport.
+It’s the perfect solution for anyone who is creating online courses or membership sites and who has an eye for user experience and design.

 As a six-figure entrepreneur, how do you manage all of your personal and business activities?

-I have different seasons … Some seasons are more personal life focused, like when we moved and bought a house, and other seasons are more business-focused like when we held a big live event.
-Overall, I also have a strong separation between week-days that are for working, and weekends that are for downtime and more personal things.
+I have different seasons … Some seasons are more personal life-focused, like when we moved and bought a house, and other seasons are more business-focused, like when we held a big live event.
+Overall, I also have a strong separation between weekdays which are for working, and weekends which are for downtime and more personal things.

 Thanks to Nathalie Lussier for sharing her story!